 Dervorgilla was taken into McMurrough’s protection with the knowledge and encouragement of her family.
 There was no elopement with a lover.
 If there had been Dervorgilla would never have been treated as the great lady she was.
 Runaway brides forfeit all rights in society and yet Dervorgilla attended the consecration of Mellifont in the company of what would be considered Ireland’s royalty.

-As usual in history women are used as pawns in the games of power between men.
+As usual in history, women are used as pawns in the games of power between men.
 Legends may tell of Dervorgilla being a faithless wife but it is far more accurate to see her as an important part of history in the struggles between two men for control over County Meath.

 The story of Dervorgilla, a twelfth-century queen became a point in Irish history that was used by poets, writers historians and politicians to point out this is the moment in time that Ireland’s downfall began.
-As a result of Dervorgilla’s being kept by McMurrough her brother raised an army.
+As a result of Dervorgilla’s being kept by McMurrough, her brother raised an army.
 They invaded Leinster and recovered Dervorgilla.

 McMurrough was banished.
 He fled to Bristol and returned with the Normans in 1167 to recover his kingdom.
 On October 18, 1171, Henry II landed in Ireland and the Norman (read English) invasion began.
-This invasion and colonization of Ireland is blamed on Dervorgilla.
+This invasion and colonization of Ireland are blamed on Dervorgilla.